Anal Dysplasia and High Resolution Anoscopy

 What is Anal Dysplasia?

 Anal warts are caused by the human papilloma virus (HPV).
-The virus is spread by direct sexual contact.
+Direct sexual contact spreads the virus.
 Anal intercourse is not necessary to develop anal warts.
 Hand contact in the genital and anal areas or the use of sex toys can spread the virus through skin to skin contact.
 The warts, if left untreated, can spread.
 Anal dysplasia can be found in anal warts.

 For years women have visited their gynecologist to be tested for cervical cancer.
 They would be given a Pap smear to make sure that there are no abnormal changes in cervical cells which could lead to cervical cancer.
 HPV is known to cause the majority of cervical cancers.
 This precancerous condition and abnormal cell growth is call cervical dysplasia.